 I am engaged in two substantial but related research projects, both supported by SSHRCC research grants.

 The first project, now nearing completion, is a study of the ways in which the harshness of the criminal justice system in England was mitigated through the use of benefit of clergy and sanctuary in the reigns of Henry VII and Henry VIII.
-Tentatively titled “In Favour of Life: Church, State and Criminal Confinement in Early Tudor England”, it argues that though benefit of clergy and sanctuary originated with the church, and were represented and perceived as privileges of the Church, by the late fifteenth century English common lawyers had absorbed them into the secular legal system and could manipulate them in quite complex ways in order to evade the simple dichotomy of guilty/not guilty and the black and white outcomes of freedom or execution.
+Tentatively titled “The King's Felons: Church, State and Criminal Confinement in Early Tudor England”, it argues that though benefit of clergy and sanctuary originated with the church, and were represented and perceived as privileges of the Church, by the late fifteenth century English common lawyers had absorbed them into the secular legal system and could manipulate them in quite complex ways in order to evade the simple dichotomy of guilty/not guilty and the black and white outcomes of freedom or execution.
 Both individually and in combination, benefit of clergy and sanctuary allowed both accused felons and legal professionals many more options in the navigation of the legal system, and both sides could use them to achieve their ends, such as avoiding the death penalty in favour of a suitable period of imprisonment or delaying punishment for long enough to escape or be pardoned.
 The changes of the Reformation parliament, often seen as innovations in the history of criminal law, largely reflected practice over the previous four decades.
 Though the dismantling of the monasteries and changing ideas about the priesthood meant that some changes were both necessary and practical, the Reformation did not precipitate change, it largely confirmed and codified changes that were already underway.

 The second project, to which I hope to return soon, is a study of the fates of the ex-religious after the dissolution of the monasteries. [more here]